javiersteg/raspberry-noaa-v2-amd64/README.md

 ![Raspberry NOAA](assets/header_1600_v2.png)

-This is a port of original RASPBERRY NOAA V2 to convert it to compatible WITH AMD64 Architecture computers.
+This brand is in actually development and shouldn't be used to production.

 Thanks to the original developers.